TinoWernsmann/HSD-Party/README.md

   * Receives and processes global signals for coin transactions, star purchases, item effects, and round changes.
 * **`BiggameHSDCampus_BoardLogic`**:
   * Automatically finds all nodes in the `"Tile"` group at game start and stores them in a contiguous array.
-  * Links tiles bidirectionally as a doubly linked list (`current.last_tile = prev` and `current.next_tile = next`), allowing players to move seamlessly forward and backward across the board.
+  * Links tiles bidirectionally as a double linked list (`current.last_tile = prev` and `current.next_tile = next`), allowing players to move seamlessly forward and backward across the board.
 * **`BiggameHSDCampus_PathManager`**:
   * Manages alternative paths and branches across the campus.
   * Links registered path segments with their respective predecessor and successor tiles.